Generic Name: mineral oil (MIN-uh-ral)

 Fleet enema is used for:

-Fleet enema is a saline laxative enema.
-It works by pulling water from the body into the bowel, which helps to soften the stool and cause a bowel movement.
+Fleet enema is a lubricant laxative that works by slowing the absorption of water from the bowel, which softens the stool.

 Do NOT use Fleet enema if:

 - you are allergic to any ingredient in Fleet enema